-tcp_connect_mem - create a connection to remote TCP endpoint
+tcp_connect_mem - creates a connection to remote TCP endpoint

-int tcp_connect_mem(const struct ipaddr *addr, void *mem, int64_t deadline);
+#include <libdill.h> int tcp_connect_mem( const struct ipaddr* addr, void* mem, int64_t deadline);

 TCP protocol is a reliable bytestream protocol for transporting data over network.
 It is defined in RFC 793.

 This function creates a connection to a remote TCP endpoint.